Story | 10/26/2022 05:58:00 | 4 min Read time

 Saukkonen-Esa.jpg

 He adds that their solutions aim for the optimal packaging: “We don't design barrier papers that would cause our customers to under or over pack; its important we’re not using excessive barriers for products that don't need them.
-The quality must meet customer demands and ensure that the environmental footprint goes in the right direction.”
+The quality must meet customer demands.”

-He notes that sustainability is now the backbone of every company, so ESG targets are far more visible now than they were a decade ago.
-There is also more demand for paper-based solutions than there was even five years ago.
+He notes that companies' sustainability targets are far more visible now than they were a decade ago.
+Companies have also targets for sustainable packaging and there is more demand for paper-based solutions than there was even five years ago.

 However, he concludes by emphasising that the main function of a packaging material should always be to protect the product from the packaging facility all the way to consumption: “If it doesn't do that, then it’s a failure and doesn’t help in the global fight against food waste.”